sebfisch/java-data/content/docs/features/instanceof.md

 The scope of the `self` variable is determined using flow scoping.
-As a consequence, `self` is in scope where the compiler than guarantee that the `instanceof` check is successful.
+As a consequence, `self` is in scope where the compiler can guarantee that the `instanceof` check is successful.

 Here is an alternative definition of `map` for optional values that demonstrates flow scoping.